mikemclin/laravel-wp-password/README.md

 This Laravel 4 package provides an easy way to create and check against WordPress password hashes.
+WordPress is not required.

 Installation